CreatorAndrew/chrome-remote-desktop-deb-to-rpm/README.md

 Also requires the Debian package to be in the same folder as the script itself, which can be acquired [here](https://dl.google.com/linux/direct/chrome-remote-desktop_current_amd64.deb).

+---

-Alternatively, one can quickly install it as an RPM with the following command:
+Alternatively, one can quickly install Chrome Remote Desktop as an RPM with the following command:
 ```
 curl -sSL https://raw.githubusercontent.com/CreatorAndrew/chrome-remote-desktop-deb-to-rpm/refs/heads/main/install-chrome-remote-desktop-as-rpm.sh | bash
 ```